 And that’s where thumb-friendly navigation comes in.
 As mobile users often operate the phone using one hand, thumb-friendly navigation has become a crucial UI feature.
 Let’s have a look at this “Wallet” designed by Ionut Zamfir.
-The UI has kept all the navigations options at the bottom which makes it perfect for mobile users to navigate using their thumbs.
+The UI has kept all the navigation options at the bottom of the screen which makes it perfect for mobile users to navigate using their thumbs.

 6. Glitch arts

 In this competitive area, you need to have an appealing subject matter for your website.
 The art of glitch can be such a concept in 2019.
 Remember the crinkled films or the distorted images; we can use these to our design advantage.

 As done by Active Theory, glitch environment has been created to give their website a unique look.
 Clicking on their website shows the magic of the glitch effect.

 User data safety is of great importance in 2019.
 Multiple events related to the breach of customer data has ended up causing a lack of trust among website visitors.
 For web designers, the primary challenge would be to create a sense of security for the users.
 Different design elements can play a vital role in this regard.

 For example, 2019 will see a change in how the check out process is designed.
 The goal will be to make the process not only simple looking but also visually secure.
 New ways to ensure potential customers about the security of their account information or transactions will be an essential task for designers.

 Chatbots already have gained much popularity in 2018, and in 2019 they will probably become an essential part of many websites.
 Such advancement has been possible due to the evolution and progress in artificial intelligence and machine learning.